Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 If you want more information on the properties, see the [porPOIse_Reference: POI Configuration](UsingPorPOIse_REF-Layer-POI-Properties.md#porpoise-poi-configuration).

 NOTES:
-- If you can't find the StripesCube after changing values, change them back to the values in the image above, and try again!
+- If you can't find any of the cubes after changing values, reset them by looking at the values in the image above, and try again!
-- Solid forms in computer graphics have outsides but no insides!
-If you make the cube so big that you are inside it, you will not see it anymore, as it is invisible from the inside!
+- **Seeming solid forms in computer graphics usually have outsides but no insides!** If you make the cube so big that you are inside it, you will not see it anymore, as it is invisible from the inside!
-- **Save the changes in porPOIse, then close and restart the ARpoise app** to see the changes you have made in your layer.
+- When you make any changes in porPOIse, then **close and restart the ARpoise app** to see the changes you have made in your layer.

 #### EXERCISES:

 1. **Relative location:**
    - You yourself (or rather your smartphone) are at 0,0,0.
-   - The y value is + up/- down.
+   - The y value is + = up / - = down.
-   - Theoretically the x value is east-west, and z is north-south, but since the POIs will appear at different rotations around you, this will actually vary.
-   - Change the values and view your layer in the app.
+   - Theoretically the x value is + east / - west, and z is + north / - south, but since the POIs will appear at different rotations around you, this will actually seem to vary when you view the layer in the app.
-   - When you are changing these values, it is very helpful to note which POI is theoretically north of you (x=0, z is a positive value), make a graph with x and Z axes and then only change one value of any POI at a time, checking to see if your change made the desired effect.
+   - Therefore when you want to modify these values, it is very helpful to:
+    - note which POI is theoretically north of you (x=0, z is a positive value),
+    - sketch a graph (by hand on notepaper!) with x and Z axes and then only change one value of any POI at a time, viewing the layer after each change in the app to see if your change made the desired effect.

 2. **BEFORE YOU DO THE NEXT EXERCISE: if you want to come back to these values, write them down, because in the next step you will delete them all!**